-As of June 30, 2012, Portsmouth had three full-time employees.
+As of June 30, 2013, Portsmouth had three full-time employees.
 The employees of the Company are not part of any collective bargaining agreement, and the Company believes that its employee relations are satisfactory.

 Employees of Justice and management of the Hotel are not unionized and the Company believes that their relationships with the Hotel are satisfactory and consistent with the market in San Francisco.
-Most of the non-management employees of the Hotel are part of three different unions: (1) Local 2 of the Hotel Employees and Restaurant Employees Union ("UNITE HERE"); (2) Stationary Engineers, Local 39; and (3) the Teamsters Local 856.